curiefense/katacoda-scenarios/getting-started/intro.md

 👋 Welcome!
 Thanks for your interest in Curiefense.
-This learning platform will allow you to explore what Curiefense can do without needing to install anything.
+This learning platform will allow you to explore what Curiefense can do without needing to install anything. 🥳

-In this lesson we will cover:
+**In this lesson we will cover the basics:**

+* Deployment
 * Curiefense Management UI
     * Access Log
 * Grafana Dashboards